thad75/TP-ENSEA-ELEVE/SIA/TP1/README.md

 ## TP1 : Pokemon Classification (Part 1)

-In this lab, you will be asked to train a Deep Learning model to perform Binary Classification on Pikachu and Jigglypuff.
+In this lab, you will be asked to train a Deep Learning model to perform Binary Classification on Pikachu and Jigglypuff and Raichu.

 ## TP1 : CIFAR10 Classification (Part 2)